Jiihyun/kotlin-oncall/docs/README.md

 ## ▪︎ Domain

-- [] Assign Emergency workdays in order
+- [x] Assign Emergency workdays in order
-    - []  change order if the worker works in a row
+    - [x]  Change order if the worker works continuously
-    - []  emergency workers must be organized once each on weekdays and holidays schedule.
+    - [x]  Emergency workers must be organized once each on weekdays and holidays schedule.

 ## ▪︎ Exception